 The regulation requiring local school systems to offer a program of instruction in personal financial literacy education at the elementary, middle and high school learning years became effective in September 2011, and all school system superintendents have certified their program of instruction to the State Superintendent of Schools.
-This certification process occurs every five years with the next one taking place in the 2016-2017 school-year.
+This certification process occurs every five years.
+The most recent one took place during the 2016-2017 school-year.
 The initial certification included a survey asking central office staff to describe how financial literacy is delivered at the various grade levels and what additional resources are still needed to assist with this initiative.
 Since 2011, MSDE has administered this survey every year, and the local school system responses are included in this report (Appendix C).